backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State.md

 	- Bypassing refreshing the state everytime can lead to significant performance improvements.
 		- To do this we can use `--refresh=false` with all the commands that use state like `terraform apply --refresh=false`
 - **Why is refreshing the state essential?**
+	- Terraform relies on the contents of the state file to generate an execution plan to make changes to our resources.
+To ensure the accuracy of the proposed changes, out state file must be up to date.
 	- Imagine a scenario where an EC2 instance is managed by Terraform and now it has been manually deleted by someone.
-	- Now if we do a `terraform apply --refresh=false` then Terraform WON'T know that the resource has been deleted since its state file hasn't been updated with the latest infrastructure changes and it won't do anything.
+Now if we do a `terraform apply --refresh=false` then Terraform WON'T know that the resource has been deleted since its state file hasn't been updated with the latest infrastructure changes and it won't do anything.

 > [!question]- Imagine that we are managing a file using terraform and we change the contents of the file manually.
 What will happen if we refresh (`terraform refresh`) the state now?
 > - Since we have manually changed the contents of the file, performing a refresh would modify the state file such that resource is no longer present in the state file.